FUNExtreme/ASP.NET-VersionedAPI/README.md

 # ASP.NET Versioned API

 ## Introduction
-The project in this repository provides a bare-bones sample implementation of a versioned API.
+The project in this repository provides a `GlobalVersionedPrefixProvider` provider and a bare-bones sample implementation of a versioned API with this provider.
 It implements a custom written GlobalVersionedPrefixProvider and shows how to use an adapter pattern to easily maintain multiple versions of an API within one single project.

+## Contents
+### src
+The source folder contains the `GlobalVersionedPrefixProvider.cs` file, you can copy paste the contents of this class at will and use it wherever you please.
+If you are so kind attribution to "Robin Maenhaut" is always nice :smile:

+### sample
+The sample project provides a bare-bones implementation of the `GlobalVersionedPrefixProvider` as well as an adapter pattern implementation to handle changing data sources or required changes in the business logic.

 ## Implementation
 ### GlobalVersionedPrefixProvider